khonsulabs/bonsaidb/book/src/about/concepts/view.md

 {{#include ../../view-example-string.rs:view}}
 ```

+## Value Serialization

+For views to function, the Value type must able to be serialized and deserialized from storage.
+To accomplish this, all views must implement the [`SerializedView`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.SerializedView.html) trait.
+For [Serde](https://serde.rs/)-compatible data structures, [`DefaultSerializedView`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.DefaultViewSerialization.html) is an empty trait that can be implemented instead to provide the default serialization that BonsaiDb recommends.

 ## Map

 The first line of the `map` function calls [`Document::contents()`](https://dev.bonsaidb.io/main/bonsaidb/core/document/struct.Document.html#method.contents) to deserialize the stored `BlogPost`.
 The second line returns an emitted Key and Value -- in our case a clone of the post's category and the value `1_u32`.
 With the map function, we're able to use [`query()`](https://dev.bonsaidb.io/main/bonsaidb/core/connection/struct.View.html#method.query) and [`query_with_docs()`](https://dev.bonsaidb.io/main/bonsaidb/core/connection/struct.View.html#method.query_with_docs):